KhronosGroup/SPIRV-LLVM-Translator/README.md

 ## Test instructions

 All tests related to the translator are placed in the [test](test) directory.
+A number of the tests require spirv-as (part of SPIR-V Tools) to run, but the remainder of the tests can still be run without this.
 Optionally the tests can make use of spirv-val (part of SPIRV-Tools) in order to validate the generated SPIR-V against the official SPIR-V specification.

 In case tests are failing due to SPIRV-Tools not supporting certain SPIR-V features, please get an updated package.
 The `PKG_CONFIG_PATH` environmental variable can be used to let cmake point to a custom installation.

 Execute the following command inside the build directory to run translator tests: